 When Is Bhai Dooj?

-This year Bhai Dooj will be celebrated on 29th October, 2019 since Diwali will be on 27th October.
+This year Bhai Dooj is celebrated today on 29th October, 2019 since Diwali was on 27th October.

 Bhai Dooj Tika or Tilak Muhurat: 13:11 PM to 15:25 PM